 Well who's to say that you have to talk about you all the time?

 By talking about other acts and your genre of music in general, not only do you have more content to share with your audience, but you'll have more things which you can rank for in search engines.

 This will mean more traffic to your site in the long-run, as you'll be using relevant terms which people will be searching for to find your kind of music.
 This strategy is definitely worth using, so get started with it asap!

 Creating A Platform Related To Your Genre Of Music

-This is something I’ve talked about and helped people do in the Full Time Musician course.
+This is something I've talked about and helped people do in my other guides.
 So taking the above theory even further, why not create a website or podcast which you target at people who like your kind of music?

 This can be a music review podcast, a radio show which showcases your genre, or even a website which generally covers everything in your music scene.
 Furthermore, it could even be something not 100% related to your genre that a lot of people in your genre also like.